Ohio State Income Tax

 The Ohio Income Tax

-Ohio collects a state income tax at a maximum marginal tax rate of 5.92%, spread across nine tax brackets.
+Ohio collects a state income tax at a maximum marginal tax rate of %, spread across tax brackets.
 Unlike the Federal Income Tax, Ohio's state income tax does not provide couples filing jointly with expanded income tax brackets.
-There are a total of twenty eight states with higher marginal income tax rates then Ohio.

 Ohio has been systematically lowering personal income tax rates since House Bill 66 was passed in 2005.
 The last scheduled tax reduction was applied for the 2011 tax year, and taxes were lowered over 15% since 2004.
 As of 2010, the Ohio tax commissioner will also begin adjusting the Ohio tax brackets every year to account for inflation - this will result in a small income tax raise yearly.

-Local rates are excluded on Ohio; 14 states total have county or city level income taxes.
+Local taxes are exempted from state taxable income on Ohio, like in many of the 14 states thatl have county or city level income taxes.
 In OH the average rate for counties and large municipalities, weighted by total personal income within each jurisdiction, is 1.82% (weighted local rates are from Tax Foundation Background Paper, No. 58, "2009 State Business Tax Climate Index").
-There are -36 days left until Tax Day, on April 15th 2013.

 Ohio Tax Deductions